Holosun red dot products are getting better every single year.

 It only works with holster with optic cutout.

-However, the only downside of an open reflex sight is that stuff, dirt, hair and other things can fall into the opening while holster under your cloth even if you're a super clean person.
+However, the only downside for an open emitter reflex sight is that dirt, hair, and other debris can fall into the opening while holster under your cloth even if you're a super clean person.

 Overtime, things can build up without cleaning, can affect dot clarity or potentially block the emitter.